 The logic for Roots of Quadratic equation

-The following list of important formulas is helpful to solve quadratic equations.
+The following list of important formulas is helpful for solving quadratic equations.

 - The standard form of a quadratic equation is ax2 + bx + c = 0